 December 14, 2021

 Historically, electric vehicles were equipped with lead-acid batteries.1 In the 1990s, nickel-cadmium (NiCd) batteries dominated the market, but these were phased out due to the toxicity of cadmium, giving way to nickel-metal-hydride (NiMH) batteries in the 2000s.
-Today the lithium-ion (Li-ion) battery is the leading technology for electric mobility and consumer electronics.
+Today the Lithium-Ion (Li-ion) batteries are the leading technology for electric mobility and consumer electronics.

 The world of electric batteries is complex, but it also holds the key to tomorrow’s mobility solutions.

 Verkor invites you on this deep dive to explain everything you need to know about the extremely important lithium-ion battery.

 Why lithium-ion?
 Lithium is a metal made up of electrons and protons.
 What makes this metal unique is its easy release of electrons that become ions, hence the term lithium-ion.